 The Interior Nitty Gritty

-I love how the interior feels really spacious due to the fact that the walls are not tapered.
-You’d be hard-pressed to find another tent in the same weight-class with as much space and positive livability.
+I love how the inner tent feels really spacious due to the fact that the walls are not tapered.
+You’d be hard-pressed to find another tent in the same weight-class with as much interior space and positive livability.

-Two large “StayDry” doors help ensure water doesn’t drip into the tent when doors are opened.
-These doors basically function like little rain gutters.
+Two large “StayDry” doors help ensure water doesn’t drip into the inner tent when doors are opened.
+These two doors basically function like little rain gutters.
 Thanks to the MSR engineering department!

 The two large vestibules are perfect for storing your backpack and keeping it dry.
-Furthermore, the bathtub style floor with taped seams keeps the floor dry and all moisture outside thanks to the epic floor fabric.
+Furthermore, the bathtub style floor with taped seams keeps everything dry and all moisture outside thanks to the epic floor fabric.

-My one and only complaint about the Hubba Hubba’s interior design is the lack of pockets.
+My one and only complaint about the Hubba Hubba’s inner tent design is the lack of pockets.
 I find myself asking “how hard was it to add a few more storage pockets?”.

-The Hubba Hubba does have two medium size pockets at either end near the ventilation window, providing some decent storage.
-However, for organizational freaks like myself, the tent is lacking in the pocket department.
+The Hubba Hubba does have two medium size pockets at either end near the ventilation window, providing some decent places to store gear.
+However, for organizational freaks like myself, the inner tent is lacking in the pocket department.
 That said. two pockets are certainly better than none.

 We will list the Hubba Hubba dimensions elsewhere in the post.

-How much does the MSR Hubba Hubba NX 2-P cost?
+How much does the MSR Hubba Hubba 2-P cost?

 Whether you are a regular reader of this blog or just stumbling across it for the first time there is one thing you should know.

-You might think $450 is too much money to spend on a tent.
+You might think $549.95 is too much money to spend on a tent.
 I agree it is expensive.
 I’m with you on that.
-However, the reality is that having a good tent is so damned important that I must state it plainly here.
+However, the reality is that having agreat tent is so damned important that I must state it plainly here.
 It is your sanctuary, your safe, dry place.
 Investing in a good tent will save you a ton of money down the line too.

 Other quality tents on the market will run you back even more.
-So honestly, for everything the Hubba Hubba has on offer; weight, space, durability, weather protection, etc… the Hubba Hubba simply can’t be beaten, it’s a truly great tent.
+So honestly, for everything the Hubba Hubba has on offer; packaged weight, space, durability, weather protection, etc… the Hubba Hubba simply can’t be beaten, it’s a truly great tent.

 Furthermore, I believe every backpacker should travel with a backpacking tent and I also believe each backpacker should travel with the best backpacking tent possible.